frebro/wp-vanish/trunk/_readme.txt

 1. Upload the plugin directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Navigate to `Admin > Appearance > Vanish` to start making stuff... vanish
+1. Navigate to `Admin > Appearance > Customize` and enter CSS selectors in the Vanish section to make stuff... vanish

 == Frequently Asked Questions ==

-= How do I find the selector for an element? =
+= How do I find the right selector for an element? =

 Take a look at [this blog post](https://dailypost.wordpress.com/2013/07/25/css-selectors/) for a simple guide to inspecting elements.